kenhkan/morrison/README.md

 For these FBP-unaware components, Vyzzi marshalls data between the FBP world and the Unix world.
 For an FBP-aware component, Vyzzi naturally relies on the component to handle the data at a lower level.
-See the section [Writing FBP-aware components](#writing-fbp-aware-components) for more information on how to write such a component.
+See the section [Manual handling of IPs](#manual-handling-of-ips) for more information on how to write such a component.

+A process is always terminated when all its upstream processes have been terminated and that the process is deactivated.

 ### Composite component specification